-In contrast to the previous Raspberry Pi models where overheating of the CPU was in most cases not really an issue, with the Raspberry Pi 4 B we have a completely different situation.
+In contrast to the previous Raspberry Pi models, where overheating of the CPU was in most cases not really an issue.
+With the Raspberry Pi 4 B we have a completely different situation.
 Here the CPU gets really hot under normal load or even at idle.
 Because an effective heat dissipation solution is really critical for the Raspberry Pi 4, beside placing heatsinks, we advise to use well ventilated cases as our self-made 3D-printed case and / or mounting a fan.
-In most cases an open enclosure will do the job.
+In most cases a well designed open enclosure will do the job.
 But for some applications with an intensive CPU usage, a fan is really helpful.

 What you’ll need for this tutorial